 The level of information required to be communicated between a Signatory and their client depends on the business model that will be used for undertaking the project.
 Risks may arise where Signatories do not provide sufficient information for clients to understand the proposed project and their role in it.
-This is especially important where agreements are proposed that involve a client assigning the legal right to act as the project proponent to the Code Signatory and/or where the Code Signatory is engaged in providing financial
+This is especially important where agreements are proposed that involve a client assigning the legal right to act as the project proponent to the Code Signatory and/or where the Code Signatory is engaged in providing financial product advice to the client or is dealing in ACCUs with the client.

 5 The project proponent is the person who is responsible for carrying out the project and has the legal right to carry it out: section 5, CFI Act 2011.
 6 Section 60, CFI Act 2011 and Part 4, CFI Rule 2015.